 The recent resolution of the European Parliament on video games calls on the European Commission to take the necessary steps to bring about a European approach to loot boxes which could lead to more restrictive regulation.
 Kinstellar’s TMT team looked into the national framework for loot boxes in Bulgaria, Croatia, Czech Republic, Hungary, Romania, Serbia, Slovakia, Turkey, Ukraine to conclude that, while no specific local laws exist, the developments around gambling regulation should be monitored, as loot boxes have already been discussed in the context of national rules on gambling in some countries.
-Click on this link or the image below to read below on overview prepared by our TMT experts in each jurisdiction.
+Click on this link or the image below to read an overview prepared by our TMT experts in each jurisdiction.

 The healthcare industry in Central and Eastern Europe and Turkey is undergoing a digital transformation, with telemedicine at the forefront.
 Governments and healthcare providers are adopting digital solutions to improve medical services and support healthcare system digitization, which can increase efficiency, reduce costs, and improve access to healthcare.
 Click on this link or the image below to read the overview put together by a team of our experts led by Partner Tomáš Čihula.

 The European Commission and European Intellectual Property Office (“EUIPO”) have launched a small and medium sized business fund (SME Fund) to provide reimbursement for trademark and design application fees and pre diagnostic services.
 The grant scheme, designed to encourage SMEs to expand their IP portfolios, has a budget of EUR 25 million, available on a first come, first serve basis.
 The submission period for applications runs from 23 January to 8 December 2023.
 Read more in the brochure below: Download in English: In case of any questions with respect to the above, our specialists